LangArthur/emotions-detection/README.md

 3. CNNv2 - model base on [this implementation](https://github.com/atulapra/Emotion-detection).

 The best performances were reached using CNNv2 model trained on [FER-2013 dataset](https://www.kaggle.com/msambare/fer2013).
 The program uses this model by defalt when running, but the model can be changed by specifying the model name on command line (available models: 'Inception', 'SimpleCNN', 'CNNv2')

+Note that it is the once that was conpress to TFLite model.

 ## References: